jinyeluo/smarthbasecompactor/README.md

 # smarthbasecompactor
 a smart, automated non-intrusive driver for hbase region-level major-compact.

 It operates on a per server/region level.
 For every server, it finds regions with most region files, which are the ones that need to be major-compacted the most, then monitor whether the regions have W/R activities.
 If yes, move to the next region, otherwise issue a major compact command.
-It also ensure at most it has X number of regions compacting, and X is configurable, so that compact storm wonn't occur.
+It also ensure at most it has X number of regions compacting, and X is configurable, so that compact storm won't occur.

 Parameters:
 * -c,--serverConcurrency <minFileThreshold>
   * max # of regions will be compacted at the same time per server, default to 2
 * -f,--minFileThreshold <minFileThreshold>
-  * any region with >= fileCount will be compact candidate, defaulted to 2
+  * any region with fileCount >= (minFileThreshold + columnFamily) will be compact candidate.
+  * Defaulted to 1, meaning if fileCount > columnFamily, it will be a candidate.
+  * Setting it to 0 means try to compact all regions.
+Regions with more files will still be compacted first.
 * -t,--runPeriod <runPeriod>
   * # of minutes it should run, 30 for half an hour and -1 for forever